 The average growth rate is a very impressive 15% per year.
 That’s way above the 4% a year that UK-listed companies have achieved overall.

 The growth is also impressively consistent and is, in fact, more consistent than the results that underpin the FTSE 100.

 The only downward blip is during the financial crisis, which is no great surprise.
 However, it only affected earnings, while revenues and dividend payments have continued to march on to ever-higher highs.

 In many ways, this is all part of the company’s strategy, which is to sell consumable products that are bought by their customers over and over again.

 The website and annual reports make a point of stating that these products are typically paid out of their customers’ operational budgets rather than capital budgets.
 That means purchases are less affected by the ups and downs of the business cycle, and that’s exactly what shows up in the chart of financial results above.

 Low levels of debt

-It’s no good having a highly successful, rapidly growing business if it goes bust at the first sign of difficult because of excessive financial obligations.
+It’s no good having a highly successful, rapidly growing business if it goes bust at the first sign of difficulty because of excessive financial obligations.

 It also has a small defined benefit pension obligation of just £16m, which is far less than a single year’s profit.